Gen AI Hacks That Will Cut Development Time in Half: How to Guide

 14. Use Gen AI for responsive design tips: “Provide CSS media queries for making an event listing page responsive on mobile devices.”

-Step 8: Test the MVP
+Step 8: Testing the MVP and Incorporating User Feedback

 Will your MVP work out of the sandbox environment?
 It’s time to find out.